MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

     $ mkdir oldRepoA
     # Move everything in oldRepoA/ to oldRepoA/oldRepoA/, though you will get a harmless error
     # saying the dir could not be moved into itself.
-    $ git mv * oldRepoA
+    $ git mv * oldRepoA/
+    # Hidden files need to moved separately.
+    $ git mv .gitignore oldRepoA/
-    $ git commit -m "Move all oldRepoA objects into oldRepoA dir.
+    $ git commit -m 'Move all oldRepoA objects into oldRepoA dir.'
     $ git push
     ```

-    Commit message will be something like `Merge remote-tracking branch 'oldRepoA/master'`.

-    Using this style, each old repo will have its README.md file in the same subdir as other files.
-    So you can use one short top-level README.md file for the newRepo which can describe the repo.

-    Consider that your rules in .gitignore might need modification at this point, if they are
-    relative to the top level dirs which are now one level down.

-3. Add oldRepoA as remote on the newRepo
+4. Add oldRepoA as remote on the newRepo

     ```bash
     $ cd ~/repos/newRepo